How to arrange grocery store flowers so they look like stunning professional arrangements! It’s easier than you think with this step-by-step tutorial!

 Finally, trim and the filler flowers and use them to fill in any empty areas of the bouquet-much better right?
 But if we double the flowers it’s even more gorgeous-I always prefer to have very full arrangements when possible.

 Isn’t it lovely?

-To keep your arrangement fresh as long as possible change the water daily, remove wilting flowers immediately, and keep out of direct sunlight.
+To keep your flowers fresh as long as possible change the water every other day remove wilting flowers immediately, and keep out of direct sunlight.
 (If you have room, refrigerating the arrangement at night will help it to last even longer!)

 Do you keep fresh flowers in your home?
 What is your favorite source for cut flowers?